causalMedAnalysis/linpath/README.md

 To compute path-specific effects with K causally ordered mediators, `linpath` proceeds as follows:

-{pstd}1.
-Fit models for the mediators and outcome.
+1. Fit models for the mediators and outcome.
 For k = 1, 2, . . ., K:

-{pstd}(a) Fit a linear model for the kth mediator conditional on the exposure and baseline confounders.
+  (a) Fit a linear model for the kth mediator conditional on the exposure and baseline confounders.

-{pstd}(b) Fit a linear model for the outcome conditional on the exposure, baseline confounders, and all the mediators in Mk={M1,...,Mk}.
+  (b) Fit a linear model for the outcome conditional on the exposure, baseline confounders, and all the mediators in Mk={M1,...,Mk}.

-{pstd}2.
-Calculate estimates for the path-specific effects using coefficients from the models fit in step 1.
+2. Calculate estimates for the path-specific effects using coefficients from the models fit in step 1.

 ## Examples